FearIndigo/godot-line3d/README.md

 # init godot-cpp submodule
 git submodule update --init

-# generate and compile the bindings (replacing <platform> with windows, linux or macos depending on your target OS)
+# generate and compile the bindings (replacing <platform> with windows, linux or macos depending on your target platform)
 scons platform=<platform>
 ```

 ## Installation

-After compiling the binaries, copy the `line3d-demo/addons/line3d` folder into your project's `addons` folder.
+First you need to compile the binaries for your target platforms (see build section above for more info).
+Once you have done that, copy the `line3d-demo/addons/line3d` folder into your project's `addons` folder.